Victims' Father Lunges At Larry Nassar In Michigan Courtroom

 The father of three daughters who say they were sexually abused by disgraced doctor Larry Nassar lunged at him in a Michigan courtroom Friday, before being tackled to the ground by sheriff's deputies.

-A dramatic video of the incident shows Randall Margraves at first standing calmly and calling Nassar a "son of a b****."
+A dramatic video of the incident shows Randall Margraves at first standing calmly and calling Nassar a "son of a bitch."
 The judge says she understands his anger but asks him not to use profanity.

 Two of the man's daughters, Lauren and Madison Margraves, had just delivered victim impact statements.
 Their sister, Morgan Margraves, wrote a statement that had been read aloud during Nassar's previous sentencing hearing in Ingham County, Mich., where he was sentenced to up to 175 years in prison.